matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ## Other considered solutions

-Ideally identity servers would never receive plain-text addresses, however it is necessary for the identity server to send email/sms messages during a bind, as it cannot trust a homeserver to do so as the homeserver may be lying.

 Bloom filters are an alternative method of providing private contact discovery.
 However, they do not scale well due to requiring clients to download a large filter that needs updating every time a new bind is made.
 Further considered